Data queries in DataJoint comprise two distinct steps:

 The ORDER BY argument is passed directly to SQL and follows the same syntax as the ORDER BY clause

-Similarly, the LIMIT and OFFSET clauses can be used to limit the result to a subset of tuples.
-For example, to return the top most recent sessions, one could do the following:
+Similarly, the LIMIT and OFFSET clauses can be used to limit the result to a subset of entities.
+For example, to return the most advanced courses, one could do the following:

 The limit clause is passed directly to SQL and follows the same rules